sms06164/web-scraping/README.md

 # web-scraping
-Web scraping was done on CBC Health
+Web scraping was done on CBC Health.
+BeautyfulSoup was used to extract data from the HTML of CBC Health and a NLP model from Huggingface was employed to do a topic analysis among those news threads.